-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision 1 Children taught clear strategies for independent learning.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision

+Children taught clear strategies for independent learning.
 Strong culture of peer support in all classes through working buddies and peer assessment.
 Children expected to take responsibility for managing their own resources for learning.
 This starts in YR.
 Strong emphasis on self-help skills in YR.
 Classrooms equipped with accessible resources.
 As stated in our behaviour policy we teach our children strategies to manage their own behaviour and to resolve issues amongst themselves through regular circle times and our PSHE curriculum.
+Playground leaders trained to support their peers at playtimes.
 Adults supervise from a distance at break and lunchtimes to encourage independent decision making.
-Y1-Y6 annual camps promote independence away from home.
+Y1-Y6 annual residentials promote independence away from home.
 Whole School Annual Sleepover.
-Children with more complex learning needs have access to specific technology and equipment.
-Adults trained to manage this within the classroom.
+Children with more complex learning needs have access to programmes on an iPad.
 For some children independence and responsibility for learning is promoted through Individual plans and targets.
 Some children use personal visual timetables and other visual resources such as now and next boards/ timers etc. Children who receive 1:1 support are given daily opportunities for working independently or within a group without adult support.